Police Officer Stitch

 Blue Review Article

 Larry Brooks was fired from his supervisor position at Robins Air Force Base, and has been fighting to get his retirement benefits for the last 6 years.
 Brooks had 33 years of service.
 There is currently a split of authority in the circuits as to whether "similar" must be "identical" conduct, supervisors or comparators in employment discrimination case analysis, which this petition seeks to address at the United States Supreme Court.

 UPDATE: Certiorari was denied.
 Larry Brooks' case was taken the last mile we could take it.
-Unfortunately, the United State Supreme Court gets more petitions than there are slots to for the Court to address issues and splits of authority needing addressed.
+Unfortunately, the Supreme Court of the United States gets more petitions than there are slots to for the Court to address issues and splits of authority needing addressed.
 Larry Brooks is still unable to draw his retirement benefits after 33 years of service, even though he is now of retirement age.

 Mr. Charles T. Bell, Sr. Obituary 09/09/1918-08/30/2017

 Mayor Randy Toms, Charles Bell, and Michelle Smith, for Charles Bell Day.

 Charles Bell is 98 years young, and has made Warner Robins his home for many

 litigant from the historic Holmes v.
 Atlanta 350 U.S. 879 (1955) Supreme

 Court Case that desegregated the City of Atlanta Golf Course.
 This 60